Leaders of Tomorrow (LoT) Work Group

 Members will voice their opinions, thoughts, and personal stories about issues they and other young people in the community face as related to interactions with Cleveland police.
-The ultimate goal is to create positive change through improved policies.
-Members will develop valuable skills to help support their community and grow as community leaders through teamwork, workshops on leadership training, networking, research and policy development work.
+Commissioner guidance, interactive workshops, and group research projects are designed to help members develop the confidence, knowledge and skills needed for members to become effective problem solvers and encourage future civic engagement.

 Member Responsibilities and Duties

-- Attend events and professional conferences related to the work of the Commission including District Policing Meetings.
+- Participate in civic engagement activities and professional conferences related to the CPC’s work including District Policing Meetings.

 - Develop policing policy recommendations based on experience, research and deliberation for consideration by appointed CPC Commissioners.